-In the last two weeks, we’ve talked about author websites.
+In the last two posts, we’ve talked about author websites.
 In the first post, we discussed why having an author website is crucial and last week, I shared some tips for how to set up your site.
 Today, I want to look at the essential elements of an author website.

 Before I share my list, I want to impress this crucial thought upon you all: always remember who your website is for.
 That would be readers, in case you forgot.
 Your website is not primarily for other authors (though they certainly can be readers as well), or for publishers, or for anyone else, but for your readers.
 Always keep that in mind in what you write, share, and post.